zMarkitos/zMOptimization_2026/Optimization_English.md

 The distance (in chunks) around the player where things actually happen: furnaces, crops, trees, mobs, etc.

 Keeping it low (3-4) is intentional.
-It complements `view-distance` so players can see further without the same performance impact.
+It is complemented by `view-distance` so players see further without the same performance impact.

 </details>